adreena/DetectingRoadSigns/writeup_template.md

 </table>

-After preprocessing step, images are ready to train the model, but in order to make model even more independent from the data, I added noise to 500 random images and appended them to the training set, which in result increase the size of training set to 35299 which improved my model accuracy on 7 web-sample images
+After preprocessing step, images are ready to train the model, but in order to make model even more generalized, I added noise to `500` random images and appended them to the training set, which in result increase the size of training set to `35299`, which improved my model accuracy on 7 web-sample images experiment.

 Here are 2 examples of extra images with added noise:
 <table style="width:100%">